 This is an easy pantry hors d'oeuvre.
 It takes no time at all to whip up and has a satisfying, smooth and creamy texture.
 It doesn't taste fishy -- we noticed a pleasant meaty flavor. —Rebecca Vitale

 cans sardines in olive oil, ~4 oz each

-- 2 teaspoons Aleppo pepper or any mildly spicy, fragrant chili
+Aleppo pepper or any mildly spicy, fragrant dried chile

-- Put all ingredient, even sardine oil, in a food processor.
+Put all ingredient, even sardine oil, in a food processor.
 Blend until you get a somewhat smooth paste.
-Taste and add salt and black pepper, and more lemon juice, if needed.
+Taste; add salt and more lemon juice, if needed.

 Alternatively, mash all the ingredients in a blender, a stand mixer (or hand mixer), and even, in a bowl with a wooden spoon.
 The texture will be a little chunkier, but as long as the butter is very soft, you will be able to achieve a nice paste.

 Serve immediately or refrigerate.
 If refrigerated, let it come to room temperature before serving.